LastStarDust/AnpanInstaller/README.md

 This script assumes that you downloaded and compiled anpan and pyrame in the default folder ($HOME).

+## Changelog

+ - v2.0 Added support for CentOS 7
+ - v1.0 First version

 ## TO-DO

+ - [x] Add support for CentOS 7
- - [ ] Add support for other Ubuntu versions or Linux distributions
+ - [ ] Add support for other Ubuntu version

 ## License